Do you dare to play when there's a lot at stake? Mark Isitt talks to Thomas Lykke, and Anne-Marie Buemann of OEO Studio.

 Wow.
 What a place this is.
 OK, we know by now that it's important to remember to play, right?
 But what if you're running an international business with an office in Tokyo as well as here in Copenhagen?
-And what if your assignments are Michelin starred restaurant interiors, apartments, showrooms, and a hotel in the medieval Modena in Italy?
-And what if you produced hundreds of objects over this period of almost 20 years, objects, some of them included in the permanent collection of the Victoria and Albert Museum in London?
+And what if your assignments are Michelin-star restaurant interiors, apartments, showrooms, and a hotel in the medieval Modena in Italy?
+And what if you produced hundreds of objects over this period of almost 20 years; objects, some of them included in the permanent collection of the Victoria and Albert Museum in London?

 Do you dare to play when there's that much at stake?
-Let's ask Thomas Lykke, and Anne-Marie Buemann of OEO studios.
+Let's ask Thomas Lykke, and Anne-Marie Buemann of OEO Studio.
 And by the way, neither Thomas nor Anne-Marie are furniture designers or architects by training.
 So talk about daring.

 Mark Isitt: So why play?